douglasteeple/FollowMeDNN/README.md

 ### The Decoder Block

-The decoder block is comprised of three parts:
+The decoder block consists of:
-* A bilinear upsampling layer using the upsample_bilinear() function.
+* A bilinear upsampling layer using the `upsample_bilinear()` function.
-* A layer concatenation step.
+* Layer concatenation.
 * Several separable convolution layers to extract more spatial information from prior layers.

 ```